 Part 1 of a discussion on vedana (feeling tone) as viewed during insight meditation (vipassana) with Stephen Procter, founder of the MIDL Meditation System.

-In the Satipattahana Sutta the Buddha suggests four areas of human experience that we should turn our attention towards to develop our Mindfulness meditation practice: Mindfulness of Bodily Sensations.
-Mindfulness of Feeling Tone.
-Mindfulness of Mind, Mindfulness of Conditional Processes.
+In the Satipattahana Sutta the Buddha suggests four areas of human experience that we should turn our attention towards to develop our Mindfulness meditation practice: Bodily sensations, feeling tone, mind and specific conditionality.